Retromorphic Testing with Hierarchical Verification for Hallucination Detection in RAG: Experiments

 \paragraph{Run-to-run reproducibility.} We next examine whether the pipeline remains stable across repeated executions.
 Because LLM serving APIs do not guarantee strict determinism, identical inputs can still produce slightly different outputs across calls.
 To quantify this inherent variance, we execute RT4CHART \resStabilityRuns\ times on RAGTruth++ under the same configuration (temperature $\resStageTwoTemperature$ and all other hyperparameters unchanged) and measure the spread of the resulting metrics.
 Across runs, RT4CHART achieves a mean answer-level F1 of $\resStabilityAnswerMean \pm \resStabilityAnswerStd$ and a span-level localization F1 of $\resStabilitySpanMean \pm \resStabilitySpanStd$.
 These small standard deviations indicate that the reported gains are not artifacts of stochastic instability, but remain consistent across repeated executions.

-\paragraph{Deployment cost under the default judge model.} We finally analyze the computational cost of RT4CHART to assess whether its verification procedure is practical for routine context-faithfulness auditing.
-Using \resJudgeModel\ on RAGTruth-Enhance ($N=\resRagTruthEnhanceN$), this corresponds to a total API cost of \$\resCostTotalUsd\ USD, or approximately \textbf{\$\resCostPerSampleUsd\ per sample}.
+\paragraph{Deployment cost under the default judge model.} Finally, we analyze the computational cost of RT4CHART to assess whether its verification procedure is practical for routine context-faithfulness auditing.
+Using \resJudgeModel\ on RAGTruth-Enhance ($N=\resRagTruthEnhanceN$) corresponds to a total API cost of \$\resCostTotalUsd\ USD, or approximately \textbf{\$\resCostPerSampleUsd\ per sample}.
 Despite performing claim-level decomposition, localized evidence matching, and structured verification, RT4CHART remains inexpensive enough to run repeatedly in practice.
-This makes it suitable for post-update audits of context-faithfulness, where teams rerun the same evaluation after prompt changes, retriever updates, or model replacements to check whether outputs have become less well grounded in the retrieved context.
+This makes it suitable for post-update audits of context faithfulness, in which teams rerun the same evaluation after prompt changes, retriever updates, or model replacements to assess whether outputs have become less well grounded in the retrieved context.

 \begin{rqbox} \textbf{Answer to RQ4:} RT4CHART is robust across judge models and reproducible across repeated runs.
 Swapping from \resJudgeModel\ to \resAltJudgeModel\ preserves strong performance on both benchmarks, and repeated executions exhibit only marginal variance.
 Under the default judge model, the cost is approximately \textbf{\$\resCostPerSampleUsd\ per sample}, making routine post-update context-faithfulness auditing practical. \end{rqbox}